mia-platform/documentation/docs/marketplace/tutorials/service-template-integrated-with-jenkins.md

 ## 3. Configure the Jenkins instance

-In order to receive the webhook events, you need to configure the Jenkins instance by installing one of the following plugins:
+To receive the webhook events, you need to configure the Jenkins instance by installing one of the following plugins:

 - If your Project is hosted on a GitLab instance, install the `GitLab` plugin
 - Otherwise, install `Generic Webhook Trigger` plugin